Detachol® Adhesive Remover

 • Pleasant, mild fragrance

-Detachol® Adhesive Remover may be used for dressing changes and the removal of: endotracheal and nasogastric tubes, tape and adhesive residue, ostomy appliances, NPWT drapes, leads and IV dressings and securement devices.
+Detachol® Adhesive Remover may be used for dressing changes and the removal of: endotracheal and nasogastric tubes, tape and adhesive residue, ostomy appliances, NPWT drapes, leads, vascular access dressings and engineered stabilization.

 For external use only.
 Flammable.
 Keep out of the reach of children.
 If swallowed, do not induce vomiting, call physician immediately.
 Avoid contact with broken skin.